 A WOMAN IN BERLIN —-“ Misfortune has a greater imagination than we do”.
-This gripping German film tells the story, primarily through the lens of one woman’s experiences, of what was the tragic horror that befell hundreds of thousands of women—perhaps as many as a million—in Berlin when the victorious, mercy-shy Soviet Army entered the Third Reich’s capital in 1945.
+This gripping German film tells the story, primarily through the lens of one woman’s experiences, of the tragic horror that befell hundreds of thousands of women—perhaps as many as a million—in Berlin when the victorious, mercy-shy Soviet Army entered the Third Reich capital in 1945.
 Revenging the slaughter and rapine visited upon Russia by Hitler’s armies, Stalin and his generals encouraged their death-hardened troops to take what and whom they wanted: the ensuing mass orgy became possibly the greatest spree of sexual assault in history, surpassing even the grotesque ‘Rape of Nanking’ inflicted upon helpless Chinese by the Japanese Army a few years earlier. *

-Instead of simply bludgeoning the viewer with a numbers-distancing catalogue of horror, focus is on a few inhabitants of one building in a single area of the city.
+Instead of simply bludgeoning the viewer with a numbers-distancing catalogue of horror, the focus is on a few inhabitants of one building in a single area of the city.
 Chief attention goes to the resilient chronicler played by the wonderful German leading lady Nina Hoss.
-Man-up–or Woman-up— and watch this powerful and splendidly done film, despite the off-putting subject matter: if they can survive years of trauma you ought to be able to make it through 131 minutes of drama.
-Don’t flinch from history, and ponder, meanwhile, what’s been happening in the Congo while you do, carried out as I write, as you read.
+Man-up–or Woman-up— and watch this powerful, splendidly done film, despite the off-putting subject matter: if they can survive years of trauma you ought to be able to make it through 131 minutes of drama.

 The occupiers and victims are all portrayed with the complexity and variety of behavior and response that such a giant catastrophe entails.
 Simple displays of humanity, casual acceptance of the unacceptable, attempts to salvage dignity, tactics to fend, psychological and physical collapse into despair and catatonia, resort to black humor for survival and sanity’s sake are all given their due.
 It’s not an easy movie to witness, but it’s done with consummate skill and care, superb attention to detail, as compassionate as it is unflinching.
 Hoss is a wonder, and all in the cast do exemplary work.